Sye Raa First Review: Chiranjeevi's Movie Is A 'Marvellous Cinematic Experience'

 Talking about Chiranjeevi's performance in Sye Raa, Umair Sandhu said that the veteran actor has proved his mettle, and might bag a National award for his stellar act.

 "Done with Overseas Censor Screening of #SyraaNarashimaReddy & Totally SPEECHLESS !!
 STANDING OVATION by me 👏👏👏👏 !
 BLOCKBUSTER HIT.
 National Award waiting for #Chiranjeevi !
-He gave Lifetime Performance in #SyeRaaNarasimhaReddy ! #SyeRaa," tweeted Umair Sandhu.
+He gave Lifetime Performance in #SyeRaaNarasimhaReddy ! #SyeRaa," tweeted Umair Sandhu. (sic)

 About Sye Raa

 Sye Raa, shot against a grand budget, revolves around the exploits of a freedom fighter while highlighting the dark side of the British rule.
-Tamannaah aand 'Thailivi' Nayanthara are paired opposite Chiranjeevi in the movie, which has grabbed plenty of attention.
+Tamannaah aand 'Thalaivi' Nayanthara are paired opposite Chiranjeevi in the movie, which has grabbed plenty of attention.
 Sudeep, Ravi Kishan, Amitabh Bachchan, 'Mega Princess' Niharika and Vijay Sethupathi too are a part of the cast.

 So, are you looking forward to Sye Raa?
 Comments, please!